GautamRaj-1200/bookmark-manager/README.md

 - `/profile` — Profile card (name, email, avatar)
 - `/unauthenticated` — Sign-in prompt with callback redirect

-## Troubleshooting

-- "The table public.Tag does not exist":
-  - Ensure `.env.local` has the correct `DATABASE_URL`.
-  - Apply migrations: `npx prisma migrate dev`.
-  - Restart the dev server after creating/updating env files.
-- Next.js `searchParams` types in App Router (Next 15):
-  - Pages use `searchParams: Promise<Record<string, string | string[] | undefined>>` under the hood.
-This repo awaits the promise before use.
-- If you see odd module runtime errors after edits:
-  - Clear the build cache: `rm -rf .next` and restart `npm run dev`.

 ## Security

 - All mutations re-check the session on the server using `auth()`.
 - Bookmark/Tag operations are scoped by `userId`.

-## License

-MIT

----

-## Resume-ready bullets

-- Built a full-stack Bookmark Manager with Next.js App Router, Auth.js, Prisma, and PostgreSQL enabling users to save, tag, and filter links.
-- Implemented secure Google OAuth with Auth.js Prisma Adapter; scoped all CRUD to the authenticated user.
-- Designed a modern UI with Tailwind CSS (cards, tag pills, gradient shell) and server action–driven forms.
-- Modeled many-to-many `Bookmark ↔ Tag` relations in Prisma with unique per-user tag constraints.
-- Optimized DX and reliability with server actions, route revalidation, and typed `searchParams` in Next.js 15.